reedv/ICS432-HW/hw4/README.txt

 	27:
 	29: V(semA)	// (increment capacity)

-	With this setup, if a thread is sleeping on a P(semA) in a push(), it can be notified of more space by a thread doing a complementary V(semA) in a pop() operation (and vice versa for a thread sleeping on semB in a pop()).
+	Producer/Consumer pattern: With this setup, if a thread is sleeping on a P(semA) in a push(), it can be notified of more space by a thread doing a complementary V(semA) in a pop() operation (and vice versa for a thread sleeping on semB in a pop()).
 		* suppose t1 attempts to push(s, v) on a full stack s (so semA==0)
 		* t1 will call P(semA) and go to sleep
 		* context switch to t2